mpv-player/mpv/DOCS/man/en/vo.rst

     ``colorkey=<#RRGGBB|#AARRGGBB>``
         Set the VDPAU presentation queue background color, which in practice is the colorkey used if VDPAU operates in overlay mode (default:
-        ``#00000000``, meaning do not change the VDPAU default).
+        ``#020507``, some shade of black).
 If the alpha component of this value is 0, the default VDPAU colorkey will be used instead (which is usually green).

     Using the VDPAU frame queueing functionality controlled by the queuetime options makes mpv's frame flip timing less sensitive to system CPU load and